fpoirotte/python-libxml2/README.md

 Please do not direct bug reports / questions related to this Python wrapper to the official repository so as not to burden the official maintainers.
 See below for more information.

-**Warning:** this wrapper has only been tested on Debian.
+At the time of this writing, this wrapper is know to work on the following distributions:

+* Debian Trixie (libxml2 version 2.9.14)
+* Fedora 40, 41 & 42 (libxml2 version 2.12.8)
+* CentOS Stream 9 (libxml2 version 2.9.13)
+* CentOS Stream 10 (libxml2 version 2.12.5)

-It might work on other distributions, but no guarantee is made.
+It might work on other distributions/operating systems, but no guarantee is made.

 ## Why?